pirate/gzint/README.md

-# gzint: A library for storing huge integeters efficiently
+# gzint: A library for storing huge integers efficiently

 This python library helps store massive integers by using a gzipped-string representation in memory.